Podcastindex-org/podcast-namespace/README.md

     - CountryCode: (required) The ISO 3166-1 alpha-2 country code, eg 'US'.
 (Note that the United Kingdom is 'GB', not 'UK'.)
     - Locality: (recommended) With a pipe separator from the countrycode, this is a humanly-readable place name as preferred by the podcast publisher.

+   The maximum recommended string length of the node value is 128 characters.

 <br>

 - **\<podcast:person role="[host or guest]" img="[(uri of content)]" href="[(uri to website/wiki/blog)]">**[name of person]**</podcast:person>**